mmbman/Katagiri/1987-03-06-Platform-Sutra-Talk-1.md

 But usually the foundation is found in the dualistic way.
 Even in religion, we practice in that way.

 So that’s why the Fifth Patriarch says, “If you are confused about your self-nature, [how can blessings save you]?”
-Self-nature is confused, but if you don’t manifest self-nature as [your] steadfast foundation, your self-nature is never manifested as steadfast foundation.
+Self-nature is never confused, but if you don’t manifest self-nature as [your] steadfast foundation, your self-nature is never manifested as steadfast foundation.
 So that’s why here it says, “If you are confused about your self-nature.” [...]
-Actually, self-nature is never confused; but if you don’t manifest it as steadfast way of life, then, it’s confused.
+Actually, self-nature is never confused.
+But if you don’t manifest it as steadfast way of life, then, it’s confused.

 #### 36:03